croservices/cro/docs/reference/cro-http-message.md

 "sink" the body bytes, meaning that **only one of them may be used** on a given HTTP message.

-#### As a stream
+#### As a byte stream

-The `body-stream` method returns a `Supply` containing the bytes making up the message, as they are received over the network.
+The `body-byte-stream` method returns a `Supply` containing the bytes making up the message, as they are received over the network.
 Transfer encoding (such as "chunked") will already have been applied, as will handling of known length content (marked by the presence of the `Content-length` header).
 When the body has been full received, then a `done` will be emitted on the `Supply`.